by Mr Mike Hayton

 The thumb will be weaker on the opposite side, which should improve with time, but will never be normal.

-Dislocation (5% - 10% when an implant is used), occasionally, when an implant is used there is the risk of dislocation, but the theoretical benefit is of a stronger thumb.
+Dislocation.
+Occasionally, when an implant is used there is the risk of dislocation, but the theoretical benefit is of a stronger thumb.
 If it dislocates it may need to be removed and the space dealt with as in other operations.